Seasonal App

 ITERATE

-1 - Empathize
+STEP 1 - EMPATHIZE

 To dive into the subject, I started with a research ramp-up.
 After defining the goals and scope of the broader research in a research plan, I conducted a competitor analysis.
 I found some apps that were already showing users which fruits and vegetables were in season, giving them also a selection of recipes and in one case, showing markets.
 However, these markets were only located in the United States, as the app was developed in this country.